cjiang18/stochastic-delay-differential-equation/README.tex.md

 **NOTICE** : we need two different seeds to generate those streams, otherwise there is a symmetry in noise.

-This makes sure that once the random seed is fixed, we can change adjust pullback and the final time as we wish without altering the noise.
+This makes sure that once the random seed is fixed, we can adjust pullback and the final time as we wish without altering the noise.

 # Stochastic Integration Schemes
 The philosophy of numeric integration is to discretise time, and use summation to replace integration.